-UK PM Johnson 'stable' in intensive care, needed oxygen after COVID-19 worsened
+UK PM Johnson, battling coronavirus, set for second night in intensive care

 But his condition rapidly deteriorated, and he was moved on Monday to an intensive care unit, where the most serious cases are treated, in case he needed to be put on a ventilator.

-“He remains in good spirits and ... his progress continues to be monitored in critical care,” Raab said.
+Queen Elizabeth wished Johnson a full and speedy recovery and sent a message of support to his pregnant fiancée, Carrie Symonds, and his family, echoing warm words from the likes of U.S. President Trump and other world leaders.

+Raab said: “I know that there’s been a groundswell of messages of support from people here at home, from leaders around the world and I know that everyone will want to join with me in wishing the prime minister a very swift recovery.”

-The absence of Johnson, the first leader of a major power to be admitted to hospital with COVID-19, the illness caused by the novel coronavirus, has raised questions about who is truly in charge at such a crucial time.
+However, the absence of Johnson, the first leader of a major power to be admitted to hospital with COVID-19, the respiratory illness caused by the new coronavirus, has raised questions about who is truly in charge at such a crucial time.

-While Britain has no formal succession plan if a prime minister is incapacitated, Johnson asked Raab, 46, to deputise for him “where necessary”, Downing Street said.
+Britain has no formal succession plan if a prime minister is incapacitated, and Raab, 46, said Johnson had asked him to deputise for as long as necessary.
 If Raab is incapacitated, finance minister Rishi Sunak would stand in.

-“I’m confident that he’ll pull through because, if there’s one thing I know about this prime minister, he’s a fighter,” Raab said.
-“He’ll be back at the helm leading us through this crisis in short order.”

-Queen Elizabeth wished Johnson a full and speedy recovery and sent a message of support to his pregnant fiancée, Carrie Symonds, and his family.

 Raab chaired the government’s COVID-19 emergency response meeting on Tuesday, though ministers refused to say who now had ultimate control over Britain’s nuclear weapons.

-“There are well-developed protocols,” said Cabinet Office Minister Michael Gove, who himself went into self-isolation on Tuesday after a family member displayed coronavirus symptoms.
+“I’ve got total confidence in the arrangements that the prime minister has put in place so that I can discharge responsibility for him, deputising for him while he’s out of action, and obviously we hope that will be for a very limited period of time,” Raab said.

+He said decisions in government were being made collectively by Johnson’s cabinet of top ministers, and they had “very clear directions, very clear instructions” from him and were focused on implementing them.
+It was not clear what would happen if there were disagreements about a change in strategy.

-Government scientists see Britain’s daily death toll rising until at least April 12, and the government is due to decide early next week whether to start easing a near-total economic and social lockdown.
+The government is due to decide early next week whether to start easing a near-total economic and social lockdown meant to contain transmissions of the virus.

-Some ministers have suggested it should be extended, after seeing some people using sunny spring weather as an excuse to flout the rules.
+Some ministers have suggested it should be extended, after seeing some people using sunny weather as an excuse to flout the rules.
+Raab indicated it was unlikely the lockdown would be eased, saying they were not yet at a stage to review it.

-Tuesday’s daily death toll of 786 was the biggest to date.
+Britain’s chief scientific adviser said it would be another week or so before it was clear whether the number of new cases was flattening.
+Tuesday’s daily death toll of 786 was the highest to date.

 The pound GBP=D3 dipped in Asian trading on news of Johnson's intensive care treatment but then rallied in London trading.
 Against the dollar, it ended the session up 0.9%.
 [GBP/]